| MP3 |

 VCO & Fuzz blends.
 You will have to adjust the various VCO, VCA,

-VCF, and Fuzz paramters to your liking but the basic signal routing is
+VCF, and Fuzz parameters to your liking but the basic signal routing is

 there and programmed with the appropriate premixer/postmixer/output